minecraft-saar/autoplanbench/README.md

 # AutoPlanBench

 This repository contains the code for AutoPlanBench, a tool to convert PDDL domains and problems into natural language and to run different LLM action choiche mechanisms (both plan generation and action policy) on them.
 Additionally, we make our complete dataset available, consisting of NL conversions for a large set of IPC datasets and some additional domains.

+The code and data belongs to the ICAPS'25 paper [Automating the Generation of Prompts for LLM-based Action Choice in PDDL Planning](https://ojs.aaai.org/index.php/ICAPS/article/view/36126)

 **Note:** There exist two main versions of this code and the dataset.
 (See also the [dataset readme](https://github.com/minecraft-saar/autoplanbench/tree/main/autoplanbench_dataset#autoplanbench-dataset) ).